Performance Measurement in Local Government

 Measuring, investigating, and focusing on the problem

-This course is a part of SOG’s Evidence-Based Course Series:
+Certification: This course satisfies a requirement to complete the a part of SOG’s Evidence-Based Course Series:

 Strategic Planning in Local Government